Flight Time From Los Angeles to Hawaii: Nonstop vs Connecting Flights

 Final Thoughts

 The flight time from Los Angeles to Hawaii is around six hours, making it one of the most convenient U.S. gateways to the islands.
-With multiple nonstop flights every day, competitive airlines, and easy access to all four major islands, LAX is the perfect starting point for your Hawaiian vacation.
+LAX remains one of the most efficient mainland gateways to Hawaii, with nonstop service to all four major islands.

 For more routes and comparisons, see the complete flight time guide covering major cities worldwide.